 The Tramline Liquor Co., 78 Catchick Street, Kennedy Town, Hong Kong, www.facebook.com/thetramlineliquorco

-This cute hole-in-the-wall café serves up premium Italian coffee and sandwiches, along with picture perfect homemade cakes.
+This cute, no-fuss café serves up premium Italian coffee and sandwiches, along with picture perfect homemade cakes.
 The queues, which normally form outside, are a testament to just how good the coffee here is!

 Sassy Tip: Bring your own mug to get $3 off your next coffee!

 The Cofftea Shop, Yue On Building, 78-86 Catchick St, Kennedy Town, Hong Kong, www.facebook.com/thecoffteashop

 The coffee scene in K-Town is getting competitive and Winstons Coffee, as always, has pulled out all the stops to ensure that it’s here to stay.
 Aussie-style coffees, cakes and toasties are the perfect morning pick-me-up and its espresso martinis hit the spot come evening.
 Keep your eye out for mid-week events and discounts!